-The best Advent Christmas markets to visit in Austria in 2023 are the Christkindlmärkte in Vienna (Wien), Mozart city Salzburg, Innsbruck in Tyrol, Graz in Steiermark, and Linz on the Danube.
-In 2023, most Christmas markets in Austria will be open and return to the normal schedules.
+The best Advent Christmas markets to visit in Austria in 2024 are the Christkindlmärkte in Vienna (Wien), Salzburg, Innsbruck in Tyrol, Graz in Steiermark, and Linz.
+In 2024, most Christmas markets in Austria will be open from mid-November.

 Austrian Christmas markets are a popular advent tradition throughout Austria.
-The largest Christmas markets in Austria are in Vienna (Wien), Salzburg, Innsbruck, Graz, and Linz while virtually every town and tourist ski area will have its own market on some weekends and days leading up to Christmas.
-In Austria, as in Bavaria, Christmas markets are usually referred to as a Christkindlmarkt rather than the standard High German Weihnachtsmarkt – both terms are readily understood everywhere in the German-speaking world.
+The largest Christmas markets in Austria are in Vienna (Wien), Salzburg, Innsbruck, Graz, and Linz while virtually every town and tourist ski resort area will have its own December markets on some weekends and days leading up to the Christmas holidays.
+In Austria, as in Bavaria, Christmas markets are usually referred to as a Christkindlmarkt (literally Christ Child market) rather than the standard High German Weihnachtsmarkt – both terms are readily understood everywhere in the German-speaking world.

-In 2023, most large Christmas markets in Austrian cities are likely to operate from mid-November with most closing shortly before Christmas but in cities and a few ski resorts, some may continue until early January 2024.
+In 2024, most large Christmas markets in Austrian cities are open from mid-November with most closing shortly before Christmas but in cities and a few ski resorts, some may continue until early January 2025.
 On December 24, markets will close early afternoon, if they open at all.

 The Christkindlmarkt in Vienna (Wien) is by far the largest in Austria.
 The main market is held in front of the neo-Gothic Rathaus (Town Hall) but several further Christmas markets are scattered throughout the picturesque, romantic capital of Austria.